wehlutyk/thesis/content/4-discussion.md

 However, these approaches did not bring us any closer to understanding the semantic changes that utterances undergo when they are transformed, be it online or in controlled transmission chains.

 We now wish to discuss the reasons for this limitation.
+Our purpose is first to convince the reader that meaning ^[In what follows, we will always assume that meaning is meaning *to someone*.
+In other words, meaning to a listener is the listener's interpretation, and meaning to a speaker is the meaning intended to be communicated.
+]
-Our purpose is first to convince the reader that meaning is a crucial aspect in the evolution of content which must eventually be analysed in order to fully understand the way representations circulate and change.
+is a crucial aspect in the evolution of content which must eventually be analysed in order to fully understand the way representations circulate and change.
 Manual exploration of the changes in transmission chains in particular show that the surface measures that we used in quantitative analysis have no handle on the evolution of meaning.
 Indeed, meaning will appear as a deeply context- and interaction-dependent property, which cannot be understood by simply focusing on the utterances themselves.
 Second, we aim to show how this challenge can be traced to what is known in philosophy of mind as the "hard problem of content", and to how approaches to pragmatics deal with it.
 We will thus discuss two important approaches to studying the meaning of utterances in relation to the context and interaction in which they appear:
 Relevance Theory and the Enactive approach.
-The first is better developed and integrated with linguistics, but must face some version of the hard problem of content in order to provide an operational account of meaning.
+The first is better developed and integrated with linguistics, but is complex to implement and must face some version of the hard problem of content in order to provide a complete account of meaning.
 The second starts from a simpler endogenous notion of meaning which avoids the problem of content, but has yet to prove its viability and usefulness for the study of language.
 Favouring one or the other, or possibly combining parts of the two, is further related to the overall construal of cultural evolution and to the importance of representations in a theory of cultural change, as critiques of the cultural attraction framework have shown.
 Finally we believe that the question of meaning in cultural change, and the debates it relates to, can be moved forward through informed empirical investigation.